plugpress-io/nightly/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Professional dark mode for WordPress with smart scheduling, multiple themes, and customization options.
+Dark Mode Toggle for WordPress with smart scheduling, multiple themes, and customization options.

 == Description ==

-Nightly adds a professional dark mode to your WordPress site with one click.
+Nightly is a Dark Mode Toggle that adds a professional dark mode to your WordPress site with one click.
 Give your visitors a comfortable viewing experience with automatic dark mode that reduces eye strain and saves battery life.

 = Why Dark Mode? =